calyxir/calyx/docs/tutorial/frontend-tut.md

 ## Running our example

-If you are going through this tutorial in the [Docker container][docker],
+If you are going through this tutorial in the [Docker container][docker], you can skip these installation steps and just run the the `mrxl` command a few lines below.

 First, install the [`builder` library][calyx-py-lib] by typing the following command from the repository root:
 ```